 In the Picking page, collision prevention is enabled.
 It is checked that the calculated pick points are not steeper than 30 degrees.
-Also, collisions between the tool and the bin or other objects are checked.
+Also, collision prevention against the collision environment and the camera scene points is enabled.
 For this check it is important that a good tool model is defined.
 See below for the used model for the two finger gripper in the video.

 Possible collision with the support of the camera is not checked.